scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_1.md

 ## Device Access

 Device access for this lab is primarly through SSH.
 All of the VMs within this toplogy can be accessed once you connect through Cisco AnyConnect VPN to the dCloud environment.
 As an alternative to AnyConnect it is possible to launch ssh sessions through the dCloud web interface.
 Click on the *View* button in the session section.
 That will launch the Topology Viewer.
 Within Topology Viewer you can click each node and then initiate an SSH session which will open in a new browser tab.
-See image below
+See image below:

 ![dCloud Topology Viewer](./topo-drawings/dcloud-ssh.png)